Intermodal Transport of Goods in the European Union

 Students will obtain following skills:

-- in the field of intermodal transport management and combination of transport modalities,
+- in the field of intermodal transport management and combination of transport modalities.

 Students will gain following competences:

-- efficient management of intermodal freight transport,
+- efficient management of intermodal transport of goods;

 Indicative content